 Check out the River Cafe garden on the banks of the Thames at Hammersmith, where herbs, salads and edible flowers inspire and infuse the restaurant's world-class menu.
-Or head up to the edge of Regent's Park to The Royal College of Physicians’ medicinal garden, both beautiful and educational, with some 1,000 species of plant.
-Each of the plants has a healing or health-promoting property – including local anaesthetics, treatments for swine flu, leukaemia, diabetes and cancers.
+Or head up to the edge of Regent's Park to The Royal College of Physicians medicinal garden where around 1,000 species of plant aid scientists with their research on a daily basis.
+Each of the plants has a healing or health-promoting property – including local anesthetics, treatments for swine flu, leukaemia, diabetes and cancers.

 |Where||Various Locations | MAP|